SteelCerberus/MFEA/README.md

 **Q: There's too much here.
 Tell me what to invest in.**

 A: Set USE_EXTENDED_DATA to False.
-Ensure SP_500_TICKER is 'SPY'.
+Set USE_DAILY_TBILL to True.
+Set SP_500_TICKER to 'SPY', 'VFINX', 'VFIAX', or any other S&P 500 fund.
 Run the script.
 One of the printed out lines after all the charts will state the current allocation.

 # Data sources

-Part of the repository is a file containing daily U.S. risk free rate and stock market data from April 1, 1885 to June 1, 2023.
-The following lists the sources.
+Under the data directory is KMLM data (January 1, 1992 to November 30, 2020) and U.S. risk free rate & stock market data (April 1, 1885 to June 1, 2023).

+KMLM data was aquired by hydromod through emailing KFA Funds.
+The U.S. market data was sourced from the following:

-## Close Data Sources:
+## Stock Close Data Sources:

 Note: A 0.0945% expense ratio is applied throughout.
 (SPY expense ratio as of June 1, 2023)